AI Cost Control

 AI cost should be understood per workflow, not only per subscription.

-A useful AI system may use different tools, data sources, models and human review steps.
-The real question is not only what a tool costs.
-It is what the workflow costs to run, maintain and improve once people start using it.
+A useful AI system may use different tools, data sources, model levels and human review steps.
+The practical question is not only what a tool costs.
+It is what the workflow costs to run, maintain and improve once teams start using it repeatedly.

 YONIX keeps cost-conscious implementation visible from the beginning while keeping proprietary implementation details private.